 You can find out more by visiting the Federation of Small Businesses (FSB) website.

 As part of Enfield Council’s partnership with The Federation of Small Businesses, The FSB are offering Enfield business owners a one-year FSB membership, wavering the £30 joining fee.
 Enfield Council will then offer a £50 refund to everyone that applies for this support by filling out the FSB Support form (PDF), and emailing it to firstname.lastname@example.org quoting 'FSB Membership Discount' in the subject.

 For information on FSB memberships and annual subscription fees see the FSB membership page.

 We have introduced a new pavement licence to allow businesses to place temporary furniture, such as tables and chairs, outside cafes, bars and restaurants.

-The licence application process has been streamlined and the administrative fee has been reduced to £100.
-As long as businesses are not causing an obstruction, applicants are entitled to place tables and chairs outside of their premises whilst their application is being determined.
+We have made the licence application process easier and reduced the administrative fee to £100.
+As long as businesses are not causing an obstruction, applicants can place tables and chairs outside of their premises whilst their application is being determined.

 You can view the pavement licences draft guidance at GOV.UK.

 We will give you our full support to enable you to open safely, to take care of your staff and customers, and begin on your road to recovery.
 This work is supported by the Reopening High Streets Safely Fund, established through a grant from the European Regional Development Fund (EDRF).
 It’s important that we all follow the government guidelines to limit the spread of coronavirus and save lives.
 If your business is open, you must put in place precautions to reduce risks to your employees and the public.